 You’ll be able to disembark at most landmarks, so it’s easy to use this your to further your itinerary (although traffic can be a factor).

-Getting In: Remember to pick up your ticket in advance of boarding.
+Remember to pick up your ticket in advance of boarding.
 Your ticket is also good for two full days, so feel free to use it tomorrow!